morgana-x/ImageAPI/README.md

 # ImageAPI  ![Downloads](https://img.shields.io/github/downloads/morgana-x/ImageAPI/total)
 A work-in-progress Exiled plugin that allows you to spawn images in SCP SL.
-## This is not fully optimised and will almost definitely lag the server unless you adjust configs to severely degrade quality of images, and increase the delay of spawning them etc
+## This is not fully optimised and will most likely lag the server if your not careful
-## This is more of a for fun plugin rather than a practical and appliable plugin on your server, maybe a different version using decals could be made which will decrease the amount of lag on client and server (Except it will probably be monochrome)
+## This is more of a for fun plugin rather than a practical and applicable plugin on your server, maybe a different version using decals could be made which will decrease the amount of lag on client and server (Except it will probably be monochrome)
 # Features
 + Image downscaling
 + Culling